testinnplayin/bin-packing-ai-test/README.md

 The front-end, in this case, is a dedicated front-end and a back-end that servers the static files.

-To run the back locally in development mode use the command `npm run dev:build`.
+To run the back locally in development mode use the command `npm run dev:server`.
 This will pop a back-end using the port `3000` by default.

 To run the front locally, from the root you can use `npm run dev:client`, which will run a `Vite` server.
 It should run something by default at http://localhost:5173/